What Does Cannabidiol Do?

 For decades, medical marijuana physicians have prescribed cannabis for cancer patients to help manage pain and reduce the uncomfortable symptoms of chemotherapy.
 According to the peer-reviewed journal, Current Oncology, cannabinoids like CBD may significantly improve the quality of life for patients undergoing chemotherapy.

-The study is only one of many laboratory and clinical studies on the effectiveness of cannabis to reduce the unpleasant symptoms of cancer treatments.
-Years of research on medicinal cannabis has proven that cannabinoids help to reduce the nausea, vomiting, and weight loss that typically accompanies chemotherapy.
+The study is only one of many laboratories and clinical studies on the effectiveness of cannabis to reduce the unpleasant symptoms of cancer treatments.
+Years of research on medicinal cannabis has proven that cannabinoids help to reduce nausea, vomiting, and weight loss that typically accompanies chemotherapy.
 However, some patients don’t want the psychoactive effects of THC-containing medical marijuana.
 CBD may be a viable alternative for treating those patients, especially children, undergoing cancer treatment.